richardanaya/hypershape/README.md

 * `mv-light` - lightto add to a space
 * `mv-water` - dynamic water element to add to a space

-## Learn Hypershape in 5 Examples
+## Learn Hypershape in 5 examples

-### Example 1: a 3D model positioned in space that links to another page
+### 3D model positioned in space that links to another page

 ```html
 <mv-space>